paulbrejla/paulbrejla.github.io/index.md

 ### 💻 Skills & Experience

 I consider myself a 'full-stack software engineer and business analyst with a focus on cloud technologies'.
 I have a wide range of skills from requirements engineering, software engineering, business analysis and project management methodologies.
-I started writing code when I was 12 - the time I got my first Mac with HyperCard.
+I grew up with the internet in the 90s and started writing code when I was 12 - the time I got my first Mac with HyperCard.

 I have learned to dynamically deal with shifting priorities and expectations in highly uncertain environments.